 How to play: The audience will choose a picture that you can’t see.
 Have someone submit a photo and display it on the MeetingPulse user dashboard.
 Get blindfolded and begin to ask questions regarding the picture.
 You get only twenty questions to get it right.

 If you’re an advertising agency, you can use this test your employees’ memory and see if they remember what you worked on.
-To keep track of all the questions and responses, have the audience choose “yes” or “no” by using a polling tool instead of having them shout it out.
+To keep track of all the questions and responses, have the audience choose “yes” or “no” by using a live audience polling tool instead of having them shout it out.

 10. Call and response